Earth Notes: Low-Power Software to Save Cash and CarbonUpdated 2023-05-02 18:49 GMT.

-The answer is yes, though this goal is easier to achieve on hardware that is energy-efficient already such as smart handhelds, laptops and newer desktops/servers designed and built after it became fashionable to compete on computing power per Watt (~2006)!
+A software carbon-cutting goal is easier to achieve on hardware that is energy-efficient already.
+Such as smart handhelds and laptops.
+And on newer desktops/servers designed and built after it became fashionable to compete on computing power per watt (~2006)!

 - [Avoid] Polling.
 Avoid frequent, unnecessary polling

 - Race to Idle.
 Save power by running at the highest speed.
 Processors tend to be so good at saving power during idle, that often it's better to go as fast as possible so that you can then be idle longer.

 - Turn devices off.
 Open devices can prevent the system from entering power saving state.